srg91/OGLHook/README.md

 # GLHook
-Plugin for Cheat Engine what provide for you small interface to OpenGL
+Plugin for Cheat Engine that provide for you small interface to OpenGL